-"When I think of anti-aging, I think of protecting, preventing and correcting, so I always like to have an antioxidant in the morning," Dr. Michelle Henry, Clinical Instructor of Dermatology at Weill Cornell Medical College in New York City, said.
+"When I think of anti-aging, I think of protecting, preventing and correcting, so I always like to have an antioxidant in the morning," said Dr. Michelle Henry, clinical instructor of dermatology at Weill Cornell Medical College in New York City.

-She recommends La Roche-Posay's vitamin C serum because it helps brighten skin, get rid of dark spots and stimulate collagen.
+Henry recommends La Roche-Posay's vitamin C serum because it brightens skin, gets rid of dark spots and stimulates collagen.
 "It makes skin look fresher and gets rid of lines and wrinkles," she added.

-Dr. Henry calls hyaluronic acid a "miracle molecule" — and this serum is chock-full of it.
+Henry calls hyaluronic acid a "miracle molecule" — and this serum is full of it.
 "It really helps plump up your skin," she explained.
 "As we get older, we lose hydration in our skin and this ingredient can help restore moisture."